plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 If a step in the provisioning algorithm encounters an error, or if it does not trigger the next step (for example, the answer from DPS endpoint didn’t come, thus the handler didn’t trigger and schedule the next step), then the step is retried after a small interval.

 The application uses the following retry intervals [10s, 20s, 40s, 80s, 120s] and forever loops through the array (i.e. when the last retry interval was 120s then the next will be 10s again) until the provisioning process succeeds.
+To read more about the retry mechanism of the DPS Client Library, read [here](../retry-mechanism).

 ## Example application - dps_cloud_server